RemiMaglione/r-scripts/scripts4taxonomy/Kaiju2Anvi'o/README.md

 kaiju2anvio will yeild a tab separated taxonomic file with column #1 sheltering the sequence name and column #2 to #8 filled with 'superkingdom phylum order class family genus species' as requested by Anvi'o 6.2

-You have to feed this little *** with the file yielded by the kaiju command :
+You have to feed this rustine with the file yielded by the kaiju command :

 `addTaxonNames -t /path/to/nodes.dmp -n /path/to/names.dmp -i gene_calls_nr.out -o gene_calls_nr.names -r superkingdom,phylum,order,class,family,genus,species`

+After creating the kaiju fixed-matrix, you're ready for the Anvi'o import:

+`anvi-import-taxonomy-for-genes -c CONTIGS.db -i kaiju2Anvio-fixed.names -p default_matrix`

 # USAGE
 ### Basic